No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Abstract

 \section{Abstract}

 Prediction-Powered Inference (PPI) is a popular strategy for combining gold-standard and possibly noisy pseudo-labels to perform statistical estimation.
 Prior work has shown an asymptotic \enquote{free lunch} for PPI++, an adaptive form of PPI, showing that the \textit{asymptotic} variance of PPI++ is always less than or equal to the variance obtained from using gold-standard labels alone.
 Notably, this result holds \textit{regardless of the quality of the pseudo-labels}.
 In this work, we demystify this result by conducting an exact finite-sample analysis of the estimation error of PPI++ on the mean estimation problem.
 We give a \enquote{no free lunch} result, characterizing the settings (and sample sizes) where PPI++ has provably worse estimation error than using gold-standard labels alone.
 Specifically, PPI++ will outperform if and only if the correlation between pseudo- and gold-standard is above a certain level that depends on the number of labeled samples ($n$).
-In some cases our results simplify considerably: For Gaussian data, the correlation must be at least $1/\sqrt{n - 2}$ in order to see improvement, and a similar result holds for binary labels.
-In experiments, we illustrate that our theoretical findings hold on real-world datasets, and give insights into trade-offs between single-sample and sample-splitting variants of PPI++.
+In some cases our results simplify considerably: For Gaussian data, for instance, the correlation must be at least $1/\sqrt{n - 2}$ in order to see improvement.
+More broadly, by providing exact non-asymptotic expressions for the variance of PPI++ under sample splitting, we aim to empower practitioners to transparently reason about the benefits of PPI++ in specific applications.
+In experiments, we illustrate that our theoretical findings hold on real-world datasets.